Skip navigation

 The margin only grew.

 Korda birdied the par-4 12th and then laced a 3-wood from 221 yards to 12 feet at the par-5 14th.
-Though the eagle effort slid by the left side, the birdie got her to 12 under and six clear of O’Toole, who tried to keep pace with her fifth birdie of the day in the group behind.
+Though the eagle effort slid by the left side, the birdie got her to 12 under and six clear of O’Toole, who tried to keep pace.
+The 39-year-old made eight birdies, two bogeys and one double in the second round.

 “I would say what’s challenging about playing with the lead is you have a target on your back in a sense, but also I just like enjoy it.
 I enjoy golf.
 I think this year I just wanted to have a different mindset change of if I get into trouble, I’ll figure it out.
 Not like you look at something and, excuse my French, and say I’m f****d,” Korda said.